Significant-Gravitas/AutoGPT/README.md

 demonstrating an understanding of the task will be its own step.
 And there will be an opportunity for self-reflection after each completed step.

+Moreover, I want to make the code merging functionality more robust.
+This would be achieved by catching more error scenarios and also by validating while the code is being streamed from GPT.

-Next is the step to handle larger codebases, both repositories with many files and larger files that don't fit within the context.
+Following this, another essential step will be to handle larger codebases, both repositories with many files and larger files that don't fit within the context.
+My hope is that the code blocks concept can facilitate this.
+Partly to be able to divide the code into relevant chunks that can be indexed in a vector store, but also to examine how dependencies between code blocks can be defined in a knowledge graph.
+Then, for large files, I want to experiment with how one can extract relevant code blocks and only provide these to the prompt context.